-In our opinion, the financial report of SERVICE ONE Mutual Limited (SERVICE ONE) is in accordance with the Corporations Act 2001, including:
+In our opinion, the financial report of the group is in accordance with the Corporations Act 2001, including:

-- giving a true and fair view of SERVICE ONE's financial position as at 30 June 2022 and of its performance for the year ended on that date; and - complying with Australian Accounting Standards Simplified Disclosures.
+- i. giving a true and fair view of the company's financial position as at 30 June 2023 and of its financial performance for the year ended on that date, and - ii. complying with Australian Accounting Standards Simplified Disclosures and the Corporations Regulations 2001.